 LeadQuizzes found that quizzes produce a 33.6% lead capture rate, leagues ahead of other opt-in tools like pop-ups.

 If you want to use a survey to generate leads for your business, keep the following tips in mind when you’re putting it together:

 - Keep it short and sweet: People have limited time and attention spans.
 Make sure your questions are short and to the point.
 Your quiz also shouldn’t take more than a few minutes to complete.

 - Give it a snappy title: Make sure your quiz catches people’s attention without coming off as clickbait.

 - Pictures are worth a thousand words: To make your questions extra engaging, go beyond the text.
 Integrate photos, GIFs, and videos into your questions as much as you can.

 Discover what surveys can do for your brand

 As you can see, marketing surveys present brands in various industries with attractive, tangible benefits.

-Whether you’re looking to prioritise lead generation, want to level up your brand awareness or want to enrich the relationship or reputation you have with your current customer base, using a survey could be an excellent solution for you.
+Whether you’re looking to prioritise lead generation, want to level up your brand awareness or enrich the relationship or reputation you have with your current customer base, a survey could be an excellent solution for you.